 Social status is indicated in order of importance by =

 Marriage conditions are of high significance in social ranking and personal dignity.
 A strong marriage to a helpful, enthusiastic, appreciative partner can hugely assist career developments.
 The spouse and (by extension of the signification of bhava-7) other peer partners in business and community life, can potentially double one's effect in the world, which increases the public recognition and approval defined in bhava-10.

 A weak marriage house bodes poorly for one 's self-respect, and makes high levels of public approval fairly inaccessible.
-And while a well-supported 10th house might "trump a challenging set of conditions in yuvati-bhava, it's unlikely that when the conditions of yuvati-bhava aresubject to prolonged and repeating lessons (usually via constrictive drishti) one would find the support from advisors, counselors etcetera to enable a vigorous ascentup the ladder of social recognition no matter how excellent the characteristics of karma bhava.
+And while a well-supported 10th house might "trump a challenging set of conditions in yuvati-bhava, it's unlikely that when the conditions of yuvati-bhava are subject to prolonged and repeating lessons (which are in reality multiple opportunities for accepting of gifts of understanding) usually via constrictive drishti.
+One would find the support from advisors, counselors et-cetera to enable a vigorous ascentup the ladder of social recognition no matter how excellent the characteristics of karma bhava.

 “Resting in Shamatha” in The Path of Individual Liberation : Volume One of The Profound Treasury of the Ocean of Dharma

 by Chögyam Trungpa, p.
 232

 "If you don’t have a good relationship with yourself, you cannot understand the dharma, and your body and mind will not be properly coordinated.

 The practice of meditation helps you coordinate your body and your mind.

 You realize that your mind can be directed to a particular effort, that your mind works.